 Bridge: Bi-Level Rosewood, and rosewood fingerboard

 The Alvarez ABT60E is tuned from B to B and pitched between a dreadnought and acoustic bass.
 Chord shapes and scales are the same as a standard six-string but the voicing is lower, for a full baritone guitar sound and experience.

 For plugging in, the ABT60E features an SYS550 system designed by B-BAND.
-This is a pro-level EQ and pickup system that reproduces the sound of the guitar closely and with great clarity.
+This pro-level EQ and pickup system reproduces the guitar’s sound closely and with great clarity.

-B-BAND uses a patented under saddle electret film pick up which eliminates synthetic or processed sounds frequently heard with piezo or other styles of pickup.
+B-BAND uses a patented under saddle electret film pick up that eliminates synthetic or processed sounds frequently heard with piezo or other pickup styles.

 The result is a very true, acoustic sound.
 The SYS550 system also has an accurate, backlit chromatic digital tuner.

 The Alvarez ABT60E features hand-selected solid tops; forward-shifted scalloped bracing and a fantastic player experience.